vivek-unni/mashithandu/cce/README.md

 ### Create a pull request

-After committing and pushing your changes go to your fork and create a pull request to your org's repo ( the repo from where you initially forked ).
+After committing and pushing your changes go to your fork and create a pull request to this repo(tinkerhubcce/mashithandu).
 Make sure you give a good title and description for your pull request.

 ## Resources